While still at Art College I teamed up with Ian and we started our own printing business in a garage.

 Fortunately my Beruit based client Dar Assayad moved their advertising department to London so I continued to design their promotional literature across most of their titles which included this Fairuz launch/promotion.

-I received a call from Paris, and it was a Mr Big in the Lebanese advertising hierarchy, who also happened to be the brother in law of my Lebanese partner.
-He invited me to his offices in Paris where he'd relocated his agency from Beirut.
-I was not properly versed in the intrigues of transactional business dealings, so I took along my accountant, which effectively was a complete waste of time.
+I received a call from the MD of a Paris based Mid East ad agency, who also happened to be the brother in law of my Lebanese partner.
+He invited me to his offices in Paris where he'd relocated from Beirut.
+I was not properly versed in the intrigues of transactional business dealings.
 It came as no surprise to me when he, quite correctly, pointed out that as my partners agency MEANS was constituted, it could not possibly fully service the Wellcome clients media needs.
 He suggested he might be able to help with better access to the media, so after a late dinner, he booked me into the Royal Monceau Hotel for us to convene the following morning.
 With all this bestowed largesse, I knew there had to be an angle, but I couldn't disagree with the essential logic of his argument.

 The dust had hardly settled on my drawing board when I received a call from my partner in Kuwait telling me that he'd come to an arrangement with his brother-in-law whereby a young executive would be seconded to our office to assist with the running of our London operation, with a particular emphasis on the media landscape.
 It was also stressed that I should be as co-operative as possible.
 I was informed he was an intelligent guy, a Lebanese Christian who spoke French, English and Arabic fluently, was extremely Anglophile, sophisticated, informed and media wise.
 Now that’s a lot to live up to, so I was eagerly anticipating this messiah from the East.

-My design studio continued to give creative support to the agency, by which time I had also employed an art director to run my studio while I worked full time for the Agency entity.
-Our plan was to seek new business and build a presence at speed, and though I knew Mr. Smith and I chimed in terms of a shared ambition, I was less sure about our shared values.
+My design studio continued to give creative support to the agency and I also employed an art director to run my studio, while I worked full time for the Agency entity.
+We planned to seek new business at speed, and though I knew Mr. Smith and I chimed in terms of a shared ambition, I was less sure about our shared values.
 This was when things began to get frenetic, and there was an increase of energy out of all proportion to our size.
-We were pitching for new business at a rate that was probably way beyond our true capacity.
-On the plus side I was in a much better personal fiscal position, and my studio benefited from an increase in turnover.
 It wasn’t long before we had four major accounts, and we were pitching for new business on a regular basis.
-After the Wellcome business I was contacted by my old Sharwoods/RHM client who suggested I might like to pitch for the Ross frozen foods business, to which I eagerly agreed.
-Mr. Smith had little or no involvement in this pitch.
+I was contacted by my old Sharwoods/RHM client who suggested I might like to pitch for the Ross frozen foods business, to which I eagerly agreed.
 I worked with a copywriter friend who wrote the jingle.
-We won the business and selected Lamberts to shoot our commercial.
-See below still from our TV commercial with text from the jingle.
+On gaining the account we selected Lamberts to shoot our commercial.
+See still from TV commercial and text from the jingle.

 Ross are ready, good and ready for you

-During my time at SNIP, more than a decade earlier, I was asked to design an exhibition stand for their clients Fa soap brand.
+In Beirut, more than a decade earlier, I designed an exhibition stand for the Fa soap brand.
 Aware nudity was strictly off the cards in this territory I came up with the next best thing, as seen here.
 Twelve years later, I pitched a tv story-board for the same brand.
-The concept was to be adaptable across three product lines, being Fa soap, deodorant, and shampoo.
-After countless trips to Dusseldorf it was finally agreed we would shoot at Duns River Falls, Jamaica.
-Again with Lamberts we shot on 35mm film as opposed to digital for the very best image quality and the fee was a record amount for making commercials in this market.
+The concept was to be adaptable across three product lines, being Fa soap, deodorant and shampoo.
+After countless trips to Dusseldorf a storyboard was agreed and we filmed at Duns River Falls, Jamaica.
+Again using Lamberts we shot on 35mm film as opposed to digital for the very best image quality, and the fee was a record amount for making commercials in this market.

-We very quickly opened an office in Beirut and following on an Advertising Age Conference in Cairo, which I attended, I was informed that we'd taken an interest in a local Cairo Agency by the name of Image.
-We were clearly expanding our territory rapidly.
-After about a year the launch campaign for our Pif Paf product had clearly run it's course and the brand manager called us to a briefing where we were asked to come up with three 15 second commercials for the main brand, and one for a powder product, see below.
-They were to be aggressive in tone and using the same strap line we had established in the launch commercial.
-Made by Sinclair Associates, also the production house I used for the launch commercials.
+We opened an office in Beirut and following an Advertising Age Conference in Cairo, which I attended, I was informed that we'd taken an interest in a local Cairo Agency.
+After about a year the launch campaign for our Pif Paf product had clearly run it's course and we were asked us to come up with three 15 second commercials for the main brand, and one for a powder product, see below.
+I should add, in those days a creative guy in the middle east, and most certainly in my case, was an all-round concept man meaning art director and copywriter.
+These commercials were aggressive in tone and used the same strap line we had established in the launch commercial.
+My selected production company was Sinclair Associates, the same company I used for the launch commercials.

 We used close ups of a roaring tiger, the jaws of a shark, and a striking cobra to convey in visual metaphors the effect of a mosquito bite.
 With the tag line, The Effect is Deadly.

-We took a visual tour through areas of the home that were vulnerable to cockroaches including a cinematic run with the camera lens through a drainage pipe, ending with the radiating red for danger as illustrated here.
+We took a visual tour through areas of the home that were vulnerable to cockroaches, including a cinematic run with the camera lens through a drainage pipe, ending with the radiating red for danger as illustrated here.
+Sinclaire Associates

-In this animated commercial for Pif Paf powder I selected the music track from Dragnet along with the voice (No AI used).
+In this animated commercial for Pif Paf powder I selected the music track from Dragnet along with a sound alike voice over.
 Using animation as the vehicle to tell the story.

 Freshaire air freshener